Prostitution in Thailand: Sex trafficking

 Thailand has enacted several laws against human trafficking.
-These include the 2008 Anti Trafficking in Persons Act, the 1997 Anti Trafficking Act,.
+These include the 2008 Anti Trafficking in Persons Act, and the 1997 Anti Trafficking Act.
 Thailand has also entered into regional agreements against human trafficking, including The Coordinated Mekong Ministerial Initiative against Trafficking.
 Thai sex worker organization EMPOWER has expressed several concerns about the 2008 law.
 These concerns include that the law authorizes police to enter alleged sex establishments without a warrant, the lack of social assistance provided to victims, involutary repatriations, and the resulting division between NGOs which claim to oppose sex trafficking and those which support sex workers themselves.
 Sex worker organizations in Thailand have strongly opposed "rescue" operations which result in adults who freely entered the sex industry being arrested, denied a livelihood, or subject to deportation.

 A sex trafficking gang was intercepted in the southern city of Pattaya in October 2014.

 In 2017, Ministry of the Interior and Ministry of Justice inspected 11,268 "high-risk" adult entertainment venues and ordered 268 to cease business activities for five years; these inspections led to the prosecution of eight trafficking cases.
 Corruption continues to undermine anti-trafficking efforts.
 Some government officials are directly complicit in trafficking crimes, including through accepting bribes or loans from business owners and brothels where victims are exploited.
 Credible reports indicate some corrupt officials protect brothels and other commercial sex venues from raids and inspections and collude with traffickers.